trans-travel/trans-travel/us/vt.md

  * Trans medical care is legal for all ages.
  * Vermont will not cooperate with other states who seek information about patients receiving care in Vermont for medical transition.
+ * It is illegal in Vermont to threaten someone or block their entrance to a health care facility that is providing them with gender affirming care.

 ## Child Custody / Abuse